Courunga

-Courunga is a heritage-listed residence at Monaro Street, Merimbula, Bega Valley Shire, New South Wales, Australia.
+Courunga is a heritage-listed residence at Monaro Street, Merimbula, on the South Coast of New South Wales, Australia.
 It was built from 1870 to 1880 by Matthew Munn.
 It is also known as Munn's Tower House.
 The property is owned by Merimbula Veterinary Clinic.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The property known as Courunga, formerly Munns Tower House, was constructed about 1870 by Matthew Munn and extensions added by his son Armstrong Lockhart about 1880.

 Matthew Munn was founder of the important Maizena Cornflour Company and had a large installation and holdings at Merimbula.
 The cottage was built at the time Merimbula was a pastoral village, owned firstly by the Twofold Bay Pastoral Company and later by the Munn family.

 The Munn name is synonymous with the emergence of modern Merimbula as the family had large holdings and milling operations in the district which were central to the economy of the town in its infancy.

 In 1979 an Interim Conservation Order was placed over the property.
 In March 1981 the Minister for Planning and Environment gave notice of his intention to make a Permanent Conservation Order in respect of Munn's Tower House.
 In response the owner put forward a scheme to restore the house as a residence and use the surrounding land for the construction of 25 home units.
 After variations were made to the scheme to meet comments from the Heritage Council the application was approved in August 1981.
 On 11 June 1982 a Permanent Conservation Order was placed over the property.

 On 18 June 1982 a further application for the construction of an additional six units was made.
 This application was refused by the Heritage Council as it was considered to be detrimental to the heritage significance of Courunga.
 The applicant objected and a Commission of Inquiry was held in 1984.
 The Inquiry recommended that the proposal for six additional home units be approved.